containrrr/shepherd/README.md

 You can enable private registry authentication by setting the `WITH_REGISTRY_AUTH` variable.

-If you need to authenticate to a registry (for example in order to get around the [Docker Hub rate limits](https://www.docker.com/increase-rate-limit)), you can set the variables `REGISTRY_USER` and `REGISTRY_PASSWORD`.
+If you need to authenticate to a registry (for example in order to get around the [Docker Hub rate limits](https://www.docker.com/increase-rate-limit)), you can set the variable `REGISTRY_USER` and store the password either in a [docker secret](https://docs.docker.com/engine/swarm/secrets/) named `shepherd_registry_password` or in the environment variable `REGISTRY_PASSWORD`.
 If you are not using Docker Hub but a private registry, set `REGISTRY_HOST` to the hostname of your registry.

 You can enable connection to insecure private registry by setting the `WITH_INSECURE_REGISTRY` variable.